DHTMLX/docs-suite/docs/chart/api/chart_scales_config.md

 The `grid` property shows and hides the grid lines of a scale, `true` by default for both scales.
 To hide the grid completely, set `grid: false` in the configuration of each scale.

-If a chart has two scales of the same direction, the grid of this direction belongs to the first of them ("bottom" for the horizontal direction and "left" for the vertical one), and the second scale is rendered without the grid.
+If a chart has two scales of the same direction:

+- the grid of this direction belongs to the first of them (`"bottom"` for the horizontal direction and `"left"` for the vertical one)
+- the second scale is rendered without the grid

 Set `grid: true` for the second scale to render both grids, or `grid: false` for the first one to leave the grid to the second scale.

 **Related sample**: [Chart.
 Without grid (lines)](https://snippet.dhtmlx.com/leqdx9qr)